 During their first journey, the Climate Challenger’s Titan crew connected with seafaring people throughout the region; drew hundreds of people to hear them speak about their experiences in conservation; and celebrated their historic journey during each visit with a series of isolated island communities.
 (They even managed to help with some climate change adaptation home improvement as well as do a little beach clean-up.)
 The voyage was part of a larger initiative, undertaken with support from AusAID, to help communities in Asia-Pacific respond to the impacts of climate change.

-The Climate Challenger’s voyage is not yet complete, and its crew remains committed to completing its journey—hopefully in April 2014.
+The Climate Challenger’s voyage is not yet complete, and its crew remains committed to completing its journey.

-“Despite the trip being suspended to 2014, I am happy to have sailed back to Manus safely,” Matawai says.
+“Despite the trip being suspended, I am happy to have sailed back to Manus safely,” Matawai says.
 “Awareness on Climate Change has not reach most of the isolated areas within PNG and Solomon Islands.
 I am looking forward to take another challenging task again to complete the voyage.”

 Please bookmark this page, which will be updated soon with videos from the Climate Challenger’s first voyage and news of its second.
 Be sure to also keep on an eye on the Climate Challenger’s website for more updates.